For our journals in sequential order, read from

 wouldn't love a seafood roll that's covered in gravy and wrapped in

 bacon!
-Carrot always loves to take a long hike and she
+Stephanie always loves to take a long hike and she

 definitely got her wish today.